ldct/fsm/readme.md

 Why?
 ----

 Many music players assume that songs should be grouped together according to albums and that the same album will have the same artists.
-While this might be fine for most music it fails quite badly for audio files that don't fit into this mold.
+While this might be fine for most music it fails quite badly for audio files that don't fit into this mould.
 Use cases include

 - Compilation albums
 - Songs where the artist field lists individual band members involved